ogoudey/Ned2Autonomy/README.md

 ## Control Switch
 (Not confirmed... but should be able to)

 Run:
 ```
 $ python3 control.py
 ```
+The remote control state will begin, and when it is quit (hit x on the controller), the planner will take over.

 ## Remote Control
 Connect the XBox controller.
 Then fire up python from within /remote_control.
 Then run: